01binary/zeroweb/src/articles/kalman-filter.md

 x = A * x  +  B * u  +  K * e
 ```

 + `x` is the system state being updated.
 The new state is based on the previous state so this term appears on both sides of the equation.
+The initial system state is usually denoted by `x0`.
 + `u` is the input provided at this iteration.
 + `A` is the *state transition* matrix.
 Multiplying the system state by this matrix will "simulate" the system, advancing it forward by one time step.
 + `B` is the *input matrix* or *control matrix* that represents the weight of input on each system state variable.
 Multiplying the input by this matrix will change each system state variable by a different amount depending on how it's affected by the input.